acceleratedscience/openad-docs/README-new.md

    - **Hostname:** [https://sds.app.accelerate.science](https://sds.app.accelerate.science)
    - **Email:** Your email
    - **API_key:** The DS4SD API key you obtained following the instructions above.

+1. You should get a message saying you successfully logged in.

     > **Note:** Your DS4SD auth config file is saved as `~/.openad/deepsearch_api.cred`.
 If you ever want to reset your DS4SD login information you can run `set context ds4sd reset`, or you can delete this file.<br>

-2. You should get a message saying you successfully logged in.

 </div>
 </details>